-new for DecemberThe December 2003 release of HP-UX 11i provides support for the HP A7173A PCI-X2003Dual Channel Ultra320 SCSI Host Bus Adapter.
-The scsiU320-00 bundle is always installed and provides the driver mpt.
+new for DecemberThe December 2003 release of HP-UX 11i provides support for the yet-to-be-released HP2003A7173A PCI-X Dual Channel Ultra320 SCSI Host Bus Adapter.
+The scsiU320-00bundle is always installed and provides the driver mpt.

 When the A7173A is available, the driver (mpt) will also be available at http://software.hp.com.